TKY:Takayama deciduous broadleaf forest site

 Photosynthesis Periodical measurements for canopy and shrub tree species, and dwarf bamboo grass in understory (A-Ci curve by LI-6400)

-Ecological investigation
+Ecological Investigation

-Individual tree biomass by DBH measurement once per year Litter fall measurements (14 x 1m2) Fine root biomass and growth by mini-rhizotron
+Individual tree biomass by DBH measurement once per year

 LAI Obtained from Plant Canopy Analyzer on an occasional basis, while calculated on a continuous basis from the attenuation of PAR

-Observation Period and data Availability
+Observation Period and Data Availability

 Measurement Period

-September, 1993 to present
+September 28, 1993 to present

 Measurement Frequency